KevGildea/KevGildea.github.io/_pages/research.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">And an article in the <a href="https://twitter.com/thetimesIE?ref_src=twsrc%5Etfw">@thetimesIE</a> by <a href="https://twitter.com/SonjaTutty?ref_src=twsrc%5Etfw">@SonjaTutty</a>, pointing a next step we are taking – and a really unfortunate clash between two sustainable transport modes.
 We hope that this work will help as we move to implement more light rail systems.<a href="https://t.co/hcrsMaSSeD">https://t.co/hcrsMaSSeD</a></p>&mdash; Kevin Gildea (@kgildeaTCD) <a href="https://twitter.com/kgildeaTCD/status/1433716998928801796?ref_src=twsrc%5Etfw">September 3, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-The engineering analysis involves combined Computer Vision, Deep Learning, and Multibody Dynamics approaches to collision causation and traumatic injury biomechanics.
+The engineering analysis is currently in development, and involves combined Computer Vision, Deep Learning, and Multibody Dynamics approaches to collision causation and traumatic injury biomechanics.

-<iframe src="https://www.linkedin.com/embed/feed/update/urn:li:share:6805486956034736128" height="473" width="504" frameborder="0" allowfullscreen="" title="Embedded post"></iframe>

-This research has the potential to significantly strengthen our understanding of the nature and scale of cycling collisions and will assist road safety stakeholders to develop evidence-based interventions to reduce their occurrence and severity.
+> For details see my blog posts:
+> <a href="https://kevgildea.github.io/blog/DL-MoCap/" target="_blank">'Deep learning techniques for human motion capture: an injury biomechanics perspective'</a>
+> <a href="https://kevgildea.github.io/blog/Euler-Axis-Vector-Mapping/" target="_blank">'Non-uniqueness of the Euler axis in vector mapping'</a>
+> <a href="https://kevgildea.github.io/blog/Kinematic-Chain-Mapping/" target="_blank">'Solution space for mapping serial kinematic chains: A modified inverse/forward kinematics approach'</a>

 <p align="center">
   <img src="/assets/images/Research/pipeline.png" width="900">
 </p>

+This research has the potential to significantly strengthen our understanding of the nature and scale of cycling collisions and will assist road safety stakeholders to develop evidence-based interventions to reduce their occurrence and severity.

 |**Selected publications:**|